Syncing Data into Typesense

 # Polling your primary database

-to delete the record, or save the deleted record's ID in a separate table with adeleted_at
+2. For records that are deleted, either "soft delete" the record using an is_deleted boolean field that you set to true to delete the record, or save the deleted record's ID in a separate table with a deleted_at timestamp.

-- For records that were marked as deleted in Step 2, make a Delete by Query API call to Typesense with all the record IDs in a filter like this:
+5. For records that were marked as deleted in Step 2, make a Delete by Query API call to Typesense with all the record IDs in a filter like this: filter_by:=[id1,id2,id3].

 # Using change listeners